manvirag/tech_learning_tinkering/hld/problems/authenticate_session_login_system_learning/readme.md

    - base64 of header and payload separately.
    - create its signature with unique key and append that also.
    - so if someone have jwt token it can get that user details,
-   - but can do much with signature need to be done with uniqeu id.
+   - but can't do much with signature need to be done with uniqeu id.
    - how to save ths unique id ?
       - it is save in secret of k8s and server only use to do thse thing. rotate the key for safety
 - How we verify it.